TwilioDevEd/eta-notifications-laravel/readme.md

    $ php artisan db:seed
    ```

-1. Exposing your application to the wider internet using ngrok.
+1. Expose your application to the wider internet using ngrok.
 You can look
    [here](#expose-the-application-to-the-wider-internet) for more details.
 This step
-   is important because the application won't work as expected if you run it through a
+   is important because the application won't work as expected if you run it through the
    localhost.

    ```bash